African CITYFOOD Month

 GET INVOLVED

-We invite city leaders, food system stakeholders and urban citizens from across the continent to share your insights with us.
+We invite city leaders, food system stakeholders and inhabitants of urban areas from across the continent to share your insights and experiences with us.

 Do you have ideas of how to improve the food systems you see around you?

-Share them with us using #AfricanCITYFOODmonth on Twitter and Instagram.
+Share them with us using #AfricanCITYFOODmonth on LinkedIn, Instagram, Bluesky and X.

-Be part of the campaign by participating in the webinar, and sharing case studies, resources and images on sustainable urban food systems with the hashtag #AfricanCITYFOODMonth on Twitter, Instagram and LinkedIn.
+Be part of the campaign by participating in the webinars, and sharing case studies, resources and images on sustainable, child-centred urban food systems with the hashtag #AfricanCITYFOODMonth on X, Instagram and LinkedIn.

 #AfricanCITYFOODmonth is brought to you by ICLEI Africa in partnership with: African Centre for Cities, Milan Urban Food Policy Pact, Rikolto and the South African Urban Food and Farming Trust.
 It is supported by the AfriFOODlinks project, coordinated by ICLEI Africa, delivered by 26 partners across 65+ cities, and funded by the European Union.

-Follow and join the campaign on Twitter and Instagram using #AfricanCityFoodMonth
+Follow and join the campaign on LinkedIn, X and Instagram using #AfricanCITYFOODmonth

 Quote